evgenkarlson/ALL_SCHOOL_42/README_en.md

 # 1. PISCINE C #

 It is from this place that the teaching of programming in School 42 will begin.

 - `Piscine` by language `C`: [[ en ]](https://github.com/evgenkarlson/ALL___Subjects___School_42/tree/master/00_Piscine_C_(%D0%98%D1%81%D0%BF%D1%8B%D1%82%D0%B0%D1%82%D0%B5%D0%BB%D1%8C%D0%BD%D1%8B%D0%B9_%D0%91%D0%B0%D1%81%D1%81%D0%B5%D0%B9%D0%BD_%D0%A8%D0%BA%D0%BE%D0%BB%D1%8B))
 - Exam tasks of the `Piscine` by language `C`: [[ en ][ fr ][ ro ]](https://github.com/evgenkarlson/ALL___Subjects___School_42/tree/master/00_Piscine_C_(%D0%98%D1%81%D0%BF%D1%8B%D1%82%D0%B0%D1%82%D0%B5%D0%BB%D1%8C%D0%BD%D1%8B%D0%B9_%D0%91%D0%B0%D1%81%D1%81%D0%B5%D0%B9%D0%BD_%D0%A8%D0%BA%D0%BE%D0%BB%D1%8B)/Exam_C)
 - Ready-made and commented solutions for `Piscine` by language `C`: [[ ru ][ en ]](https://github.com/evgenkarlson/Completed___Piscine_C___of___School_42)

-Here you will be fully immersed in a deep part of the code, which will allow you to truly discover the school, its unique teaching method and, above all, what programming really is.
+Here you will be fully immersed in the deep part of the code, which will allow you to truly discover the school, its unique teaching method and, above all, what programming really is.

 Every day of the pool you will receive a portion of tasks (usually 10 - 25), arranged in increasing difficulty.
 And every day you will go through a new topic and new features of the language that you will understand and remember while completing the tasks of this day.

-To help you understand them, you are provided with training [videos](https://www.youtube.com/playlist?list=PLnI5O9CyX5MFaOvTB1EWSHFC7EzB61UIp) for 10-30 minutes with theory and examples (use the function of subtitles in the player and their translation into the language you need), but, as a rule, this will never be enough.
-Therefore, you are looking for all the necessary information for training yourself via the Internet..
+To help you understand them, you are provided with training videos for 10-30 minutes with theory and examples (use the function of subtitles in the player and their translation into the language you need), but as a rule, this will never be enough.
+Therefore, you are looking for all the necessary information for training yourself via the Internet.

-From the very first day, you are faced not only with difficult tasks, but with whole areas of knowledge, the existence of which you might not even know.
-Thus, no matter how high your starting level is, you will surely come across a task that will definitely cause difficulties.
-Seeing him, you will first go into a stupor, but then, through incredible efforts, making a series of mistakes, you still cope with the task and acquire a skill that becomes a familiar tool.
-The `Piscine` by lanuage `C` will be a test of endurance for those who decide to start the programming path to determine the most motivated.
+From day one, you are confronted not only with difficult tasks, but with entire areas of knowledge that you may not even know exist.
+Thus, no matter how high your entry level is, you are bound to run into a problem that is bound to cause difficulty.
+Seeing him, you will first fall into a stupor, but then with incredible efforts, having made a number of mistakes, you will still cope with the task and acquire a skill that will become a familiar tool.
+"Piscine" in "C" language will be a test of endurance for those who decide to start the programming path in order to determine the most motivated.

+Remember that learning the C programming language is fundamental to learning all other programming languages ​​like C ++, Java, Python, etc. Because all other advanced programming languages ​​have only been derived from the concepts of the C language.

 ---